04 Sep Why is tomato juice with umami, the airplane drink?

 According to experts, this could be explained by different reasons.

 When you are on a plane, the cabin pressure is low.
-You get less oxygen in blood, and your nasal cavities are obstructed, which makes you less receptive to odors and taste.
-Plus, on an airplane, the cabin is kept at about 10 to 15 percent humidity, which dries out your nose and mouth, reducing your sense of taste by 30%.
+You get less oxygen in blood and your nasal cavities are obstructed.
+That is what makes you less receptive to odors and taste.
+Plus, on an airplane, the cabin is kept at about 10 to 15 percent humidity.
+That dries out your nose and mouth, reducing your sense of taste by 30%.

 Moreover, planes are very loud.
-You go up to hearing 85 decibels while going through the sky at 575 miles per hour, and this loudness compromises the taste.
+You go up to hearing 85 decibels while going through the sky at 575 miles per hour.
+This loudness compromises the taste.

 All this explains why being on a plane feels like having a bad cold.
 Sweets are less sweet, salty food is less salty, some spices or herbs are harder to taste…and most airplane food taste bland!